Preparing for Deployment

 123 out: NTP

-Internet connectivityFor installing dependant libraries during installation and upgrades
+Internet connectivityFor installing dependant libraries during installation and upgrades.

 - https://privx.license.privx.io